Blobfolio/riprip/README.md

                   to confirmation regardless of status.
                   [default: 3; range: 1..=32]
     --raw         Save ripped tracks in raw PCM format (instead of WAV).
-    --reconfirm   Reset the status of all previously-accepted samples to require reconfirmation.
-Requires a paranoia level of at least 2.
     --refine <NUM>
                   Execute up to <NUM> additional rip passes for each track while any samples remain unread/unconfirmed.